paywalls-net/filter/README.md

 # paywalls-net/filter

-SDK for integrating paywalls.net authorization services with CDN or edge environments.
+SDK for paywalls.net authorization and real-time licensing services.
+For use with CDN or edge environments.

 ## Install